hannahhoward/a1atscript/README.md

 }
 ```

 Well the good news is you could potentially do that.
-Just define an Annoation and an Injector
+Just define an Annotation and an Injector

 ```javascript
 import {registerInjector} from 'bower_components/dist/a1atscript'